 Economic Hedges of Embedded Derivatives.
-The Company uses foreign currency forward contracts to manage the foreign exchange risk associated with the Company's customer agreements that are priced in currencies different from the functional or local currencies of the parties involved ("economic hedges of embedded derivatives").
+We use foreign currency forward contracts to manage the foreign exchange risk associated with our customer agreements that are priced in currencies different from the functional or local currencies of the parties involved ("economic hedges of embedded derivatives").
 Foreign currency forward contracts represent agreements to exchange the currency of one country for the currency of another country at an agreed-upon price on an agreed-upon settlement date.

 Foreign Currency Forward Contracts.
-The Company also uses foreign currency forward contracts to manage the foreign exchange risk associated with certain foreign currency-denominated monetary assets and liabilities.
-As a result of foreign currency fluctuations, the U.S. Dollar equivalent values of its foreign currency-denominated monetary assets and liabilities change.
+We also use foreign currency forward contracts to manage the foreign exchange risk associated with certain foreign currency-denominated monetary assets and liabilities.
+As a result of foreign currency fluctuations, the U.S. Dollar equivalent values of our foreign currency-denominated monetary assets and liabilities change.
 Gains and losses on these contracts are included in other income (expense), on a net basis, along with the foreign currency gains and losses of the related foreign currency-denominated monetary assets and liabilities associated with these foreign currency forward contracts.
-As of March 31, 2020 and December 31, 2019, the total notional amounts of these foreign currency contracts were \$4.2 billion and \$2.5 billion, respectively.
+As of March 31, 2021 and December 31, 2020, the total notional amounts of these foreign currency contracts were \$ 5.9 billion and \$3.4 billion, respectively.

-The following table presents the effect of derivatives not designated as hedging instruments in the Company's condensed consolidated statements of operations (in thousands):
+The following table presents the effect of derivatives not designated as hedging instruments in our condensed consolidated statements of operations (in thousands):